ZerdDOS2/WotL/README.md

-Wizards of the Larian for Divinity: Original Sin 2 - Definitive Edition
+Wizards of Rivellon for Divinity: Original Sin 2 - Definitive Edition
 =======

 # Features: